+91 9987375773

 The camp activities are intended to provide engagement in many different ways — both through serious study and serious play.
 Most days, campers attend three courses.
 Time is set aside for self-directed learning and fun, including puzzles, Math games, and hands-on activities.

-The curriculum varies from year to year (Click here to see Epsilon 2023 curriculum).
-Some of the classes that have been offered in past Epsilon Camps are:
+The curriculum varies from year to year (Click here to see Epsilon India 2024 curriculum).
+Some of the classes that have been offered in past Epsilon India Camps are:

 Number Theory